quodlibet/quodlibet/quodlibet/docs/guide/browse/soundcloud.rst

 Higher quality streams
 ^^^^^^^^^^^^^^^^^^^^^^

-The Soundcloud browser will use the download URL where available for highest quality stream.
+The Soundcloud browser will use the download URL, where available, for the highest quality stream.
-Note this may require that you are logged in.
+Note this may require that you are logged in, and is usually *not* available.

 Support for Quod Libet queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^